digitalocean/sample-functions-python-sendgrid-email/README.md

 ## Introduction

-This repository contains a sample Sendgrid Emails function written in Python.
+This repository contains a sample Sendgrid Email function written in Python.
 You are able to send an email using Sendgrid's API to email addresses with or without DMARCS.
 You can deploy it on DigitalOcean's App Platform as a Serverless Function component.
 Documentation is available at https://docs.digitalocean.com/products/functions.

 ### Requirements